cmm25/free-genai-bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 - Attempt to build one sentence at a time.
 - Ask how to connect time phrases to sentences.

-Student Input: We are having a guest this evening.
+Student Input: I am going to school tomorrow afternoon